bashtage/ng-numpy-randomstate/README.md

 ### New

-* `random_bounded_integers` - bounded integers `[lower, upper]` where `lower >= -2**63` and `upper < 2**63`
+* `random_bounded_integers` - bounded integers `[lower, upper]` where `lower >= -2**63`
+and `upper < 2**63`
-* `random_bounded_uintegers` - bounded unsigned integers `[0, upper]` where `upper < 2**64`
+* `random_bounded_uintegers` - bounded unsigned integers `[0, upper]`
+where `upper < 2**64`
 * `random_uintegers` - unsigned integers `[0, 2**64-1]`
-* `jump` - Jumps RNGs that support it.  `jump` moves the stata a great distinace.
+* `jump` - Jumps RNGs that support it.  `jump` moves the state a great distance. _Only available if supported by the RNG._
-* `advance` - Advanced the core RNG 'as-if' a number of draws were made, without actually drawing the numbers
+* `advance` - Advanced the core RNG 'as-if' a number of draws were made, without actually drawing the numbers. _Only available if supported by the RNG._

 ### Diffeent

 * `random_integers` - Not sure
-* `standard_t`- No support for broadcasting
-* `binomial`- No support for broadcasting
+* `tomaxint` - Might be different

 ### Same

-These have been implemented and are the same (or quanitatively similar)
+These have been implemented and are the same (or quantitatively similar)

 ```
-seed bytes get_state standard_cauchy standard_exponential
+seed                    bytes                   get_state
+standard_cauchy         standard_exponential    standard_gamma
-standard_gamma standard_normal random_sample
+standard_normal         random_sample           beta
+chisquare               choice                  dirichlet
+exponential             f                       gamma
+geometric               gumbel                  hypergeometric
+laplace                 logistic                lognormal
+logseries               multinomial             multivariate_normal
+negative_binomial       noncentral_chisquare    noncentral_f
+normal                  pareto                  permutation
+poisson                 poisson_lam_max         power
+rand                    randint                 randn
+rayleigh                shuffle                 tomaxint
+triangular              uniform                 vonmises
+wald                    weibull                 zipf
 ```

 ### Missing

-These have not been implemented.
+These have not been implemented yet.

 ```
-beta, chisquare, choice, dirichlet, exponential, f, gamma, geometric,
-gumbel, hypergeometric, laplace, logistic, lognormal, logseries,
-multinomial, multivariate_normal, negative_binomial, noncentral_chisquare,
-noncentral_f, normal, pareto, permutation,
-poisson, poisson_lam_max, power, rand, randint, randn, rayleigh,
-shuffle, tomaxint, triangular, uniform, vonmises, wald, weibull, zipf
+choice
 ```